cloudify-cosmo/cloudify-wagon-build-containers/README.md

 ### Extra Packaging Instructions

 You can add extra packaging instructions to your plugin build by adding a script in the plugin directory named `extra-packaging-instructions.sh`.
-This file will be `source`-ed before the wagon is biult.
+This file will be `source`-ed before the wagon is built.